Skip to content

 1. Ahdaf Soueif, Born 1950

-Nawal El Saadwi is a popular female writer from Egypt.
-During the course of her prolific career, she has written on a variety of topics.
-She is also a physician, psychiatrist, and activist.
-She is one of the most powerful leaders who advocate for the rights of women not only in Egypt but also throughout the Arab world.
+Nawal El Saadawi was one of Egypt’s most fearless writers.
+During the course of her prolific career, she wrote on a wide variety of topics.
+She was also a physician, psychiatrist, and activist.
+She was one of the most powerful leaders who advocated for the rights of women not only in Egypt but also throughout the Arab world.

 Yusuf Idris is one of the most popular Egyptian writers of all time.
-During the course of his prolific career, he wrote novels, plays, and even a short story) or two.
+During the course of his prolific career, he wrote novels, plays, and a remarkable body of short stories.
 Similar to numerous other Egyptian authors, he did not train to be a writer when he was younger.
 Instead, he actually trained to be a doctor during his time at the University of Cairo.
 Eventually, he decided that his life would be better served in the world of literature.

 Even though he has a number of marquee works, his most popular work is titled Al-Farafeer.
 This is a play that focuses on two characters who are completely different from each other.
-He was nominated for the Nobel Prize for literature several times, and he won an award named after another Egyptian author, the Naguib Mahfouz medal, for his book titled City of Love and Ashes.
-Check out City of Love and Ashes.
+He was nominated for the Nobel Prize for Literature several times, and he won the Naguib Mahfouz Medal for his book City of Love and Ashes.
+Idris is often considered the master of the Arabic short story, and his influence on the form is comparable to Chekhov’s influence on the European short story tradition.

 4. Alaa Al Aswany, Born 1957